 A copy of the Herkimer College campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the Campus Safety Committee.
-Please direct all such requests to the Office of the Dean of Students at (315) 866-0300, ext.
+Please direct all such requests to the Office of the Dean of Students at 315.866.0300, ext.
 8276.
-Information can also be obtained from the U.S. Department of Education website at http://ope.ed.gov/security/.
+Information can also be obtained from the U.S. Department of Education website at ope.ed.gov/security

-The Annual Security and Fire Report is available here.
-To obtain a physical copy, please contact the Director of Campus Safety (CA 264) during regular business hours.
+To obtain a physical copy of the Annual Security and Fire Report, contact the Director of Campus Safety (CA 264) during regular business hours.
 Employees and students are encouraged to read and be familiar with the Sexual Violence Prevention and Response Policy.